Save the Waves is the foundation of our environmental initiatives. It began in 1992 and evolved from a recycling program to a company-wide philosophy.

 Fresh water on a ship is a precious commodity, and we go to great efforts to ensure it's used efficiently.
 On board, fresh water is used for drinking, showers, sinks, toilets, galleys, pools and spas and is obtained primarily via reverse osmosis or desalination.

-In 2016, Royal Caribbean Cruises Ltd. and World Wildlife Fund (WWF) began a five-year partnership to ensure the long-term health of the oceans.
-With WWF’s help we set ambitious and measurable 2020 targets to reduce our environmental footprint, raise awareness about ocean conservation and support WWF’s global oceans conservation work.
+In 2020 Royal Caribbean Group and World Wildlife Fund (WWF) marked the conclusion of five year environmental targets to ensure the long-term health of the oceans.
+With WWF’s help we set and achieved ambitious 2020 targets to reduce our emissions, improve our sourcing and support sustainable destinations.

-Our 1,500 tours are now offered across the RCL fleet, far surpassing its initial goal of 1,000 by 2020.
-Certified to the Global Sustainable Tourism (GSTC) standard, these tours are not just a win for RCL but they boost the global supply of certified sustainable excursions for the industry.
+Over 2,000 tours are now offered across the RCG fleet, far surpassing its initial goal of 1,000 by 2020.
+Certified to the Global Sustainable Tourism (GSTC) standard, these tours are not just a win for RCG but they boost the global supply of certified sustainable excursions for the industry.

-In 2019, we achieved a 35% reduction in emissions and in 2020 introduced a new target to reduce our emissions an additional 25% by 2025.
+In 2020 we introduced a new target to reduce our emission an additional 25% by 2025 after achieving our 35% reduction from a 2005 baseline.

-To date, 60% of RCL vessels are equipped with Advanced Emissions Purification (AEP) systems.
+To date, 70% of RCG vessels are equipped with Advanced Emissions Purification (AEP) systems.
 These systems remove 98% of sulfur dioxide from our emissions and help us meet the requirements set forth by the IMO for 2020.
 Our remaining vessels have completed all fuel modifications and are ready to run on compliant fuel.

-Celebrity Edge’s parabolic ultra bow is not just eye-catching, but it contributes to Celebrity Edge’s overall energy reduction.
-With each new class of ships, our team’s aim for a 20% energy reduction.
+Celebrity Cruises’ Edge Class features a parabolic ultra bow that is not just eye-catching, but it contributes to overall energy reduction.
+With each new class of ships, our teams aim for a 20% energy reduction.
 This is a combination of new innovations and design calibrations, such as the hull.
-In the case of Edge, the bow is straight, not in a curve.
+In the case of Edge Class, the bow is straight, not in a curve.
 Advanced modeling showed improved performance and efficiency by borrowing from well-established designs found in decades of maritime history.

 We’re digitally transforming ourselves and artificial intelligence is a key player in that transformation.
 With a voracious appetite AI gets smarter with each data point it takes in.
 And as it gets smarter, the more efficient our ships become.
 AI has become integral in optimally routing our ships for weather safety, fuel efficiency and guest comfort.
 On our newest ships, it can even keep track of how much energy a single oven is using in the ship's galley.